kkrruumm/void-install-script/README.md

 If none of these variables are set in the file, or no file is provided, the above defaults will be used.

 - The toggle for ACPI can be set to false if you are facing ACPI related issues.
-This will set the "acpi=off" kernel parameter on the new install.
+This will set the `acpi=off` kernel parameter on the new install.
 Do not change this setting unless absolutely necessary.

-- The toggle for intel_pstate can be set to false if you would like to disable intels power management.
+- The toggle for `intel_pstate` can be set to false if you would like to disable intels power management.
 This is particularly useful on laptops to gain access to the "ondemand" governor and otherwise.
-This will set the "intel_pstate=disable" kernel parameter on the new install.
+This will set the `intel_pstate=disable` kernel parameter on the new install.

-- hash, keysize, and itertime are all variables that change the LUKS settings for encrypted installations.
+- `hash`, `keysize`, and `itertime` are all variables that change the LUKS settings for encrypted installations.

 I do not recommend changing hash and keysize from their default values unless you are absolutely certain you would like to.
 Research this before changing values.